KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 java.sql.PreparedStatement.executeUpdate:int()
 ```

-We found three methods and two of them are known to be a traditional
+Three methods are identified, with two of them known to be a traditional
-sink SQL injection sink, so we mark the parameter as sink.
+sink SQL injection sink.
+Marking the parameter as sink

 ```
 ocular> val sink = cpg.method.name(".*execute.*").parameter
 ```

 The next step is to find a flow between the sink and source

 ```
 ocular> sink.reachableBy(source).flows.p
 [...]